Joy Reid’s Missed Opportunity

 After her extended apology, Reid hosted a panel of LGBT activists and invited them to “grill” her over the controversy.
 The resulting discussion, which covered a range of issues affecting the LGBT community, was more sympathetic than adversarial when it came to Reid’s remarks, however.

-Many have rallied to Reid’s defense over the past week, particularly like-minded liberals who champion Reid’s criticism of the right and her efforts to elevate marginalized perspectives using her show and social media accounts.
+Many have rallied to Reid’s defense over the past week, particularly like-minded liberals who champion Reid’s criticism of the right and her efforts to elevate marginalized perspectives using her show and social-media accounts.
 But some attempts to refute the old blog posts have amounted to little more than partisan defensive crouching.
 Others have emphasized that the Trump administration, not Reid’s homophobic comments or alleged hypocrisy, is the real threat “the media” should be focused on.
 That sentiment came up more than once among the AM Joy panelists on Saturday:

 Others have made a point to publicly forgive or excuse Reid, or to celebrate her bravery, like fellow MSNBC host Rachel Maddow did after Reid’s show on Saturday: